archlinux/alpm/CONTRIBUTING.md

 just add-hooks
 ```

+## Writing specifications

+Specifications for technology of this project are written in markdown documents in the context of a [component], that serves as its reference implementation.
+The specifications are located in the [component]'s `resources/specification/` directory and must end on `.5.md` or `.7.md`, so that they can be used as [section 5] or [section 7] man pages, respectively.

+### Specification versioning

+A new specification version must be created, if fields of an existing specification are altered (e.g. a field is removed, added or otherwise changed semantically).

+By default, given an example specification named `topic` and given only one version of `topic` exists, there would only be a document named `topic.7.md`.
+If the need for version two of `topic` arises, the document is renamed to `topicv1.7.md`, a new file named `topicv2.7.md` is used for the new version and a symlink from the generic specification name to the most recent version (here `topic.7.md -> topicv2.7.md`) is created.
+Versioned specifications additionally must clearly state the specification version number they are addressing in the `NAME` and `DESCRIPTION` section of the document.

+New (versions of) specifications must be accompanied by examples and code testing those examples.

+The examples and code testing those examples must be kept around for legacy and deprecated specifications to guarantee backwards compatibility.

 ## Writing commit messages

 To ensure compatibility and automatic creation of [semantic versioning] compatible releases the commit message style follows [conventional commits].